Football Supporters Europe

 Football Supporters Europe (FSE) is a Hamburg-based network founded in 2008 representing supporter trusts and fan organisations across more than 45 European countries.
 It advocates for supporter rights in dialogue with governing bodies including FIFA and UEFA, focusing on ticketing access, SAFE standing, and anti-discrimination policy.

-In March 2026, FSE and Euroconsumers filed a formal competition complaint with the European Commission alleging FIFA violates Article 102 TFEU through six abuses in 2026 World Cup ticketing: excessive pricing, bait advertising of scarce $60 tickets, uncapped Dynamic pricing, seat location opacity, artificial urgency, and 15% resale fees to both buyer and seller.
-The complaint seeks to freeze April 2026 prices at December 2025 levels .
-FSE had already called the pricing ‘extortionate’, up to seven times the 2022 Qatar cost, after 69 Members of Congress demanded lower prices from FIFA .
+In March 2026, FSE and Euroconsumers filed a formal competition complaint with the European Commission, alleging FIFA violates Article 102 TFEU through six abuses in 2026 World Cup ticketing: excessive pricing, bait advertising of scarce $60 tickets, uncapped Dynamic pricing, seat location opacity, artificial urgency, and 15% resale fees on both buyer and seller.
+The complaint sought to freeze April 2026 prices at December 2025 levels ; FSE had already called the pricing extortionate, up to seven times Qatar 2022 costs, after 69 Members of Congress demanded lower prices from FIFA .